Live from the Southern Command in sunny South Florida.

 Don't go away.

-Open line Friday, Rush Limbaugh and the EIB network.
+Open Line Friday, Rush Limbaugh and the EIB Network.

 We are here at 800-282-2882.

-You know, I I grew up in the 50s, and we had all these duck and cover exercises when I was in grade school.
+You know, I grew up in the 50s, and we had all these duck and cover exercises when I was in grade school.

 I happen to have a very, very strong psychological constitution.